-The majority of Philosophy lectures or classes are held at the Philosophy Centre or the Examination Schools.
+The majority of Philosophy lectures and classes are held at the Philosophy Centre or the Examination Schools.

 For access information about the Philosophy Centre, visit the building's Access Guide.
 Hearing loops are installed in most teaching rooms.
 Lectures there are not normally amplified, but this could be arranged on request.
 Please contact the Disability Officer for further guidance.

 For access information about the Examination Schools, visit the building's Access Guide.
-Hearing loops are available in the Examination Schools.
-Lectures may be amplified in the following rooms at the Examination Schools (North, South, East, West Schools).
-For further information contact Tom Mitchell.
+Hearing loops are available in the Examination Schools, and lectures can be amplified in a number of rooms.
+For more specific information, please contact Tom Mitchell.

 Some lectures are held in colleges.
-For information on access to any lectures held in colleges, or if there are access difficulties for any lecture series you wish to attend, please contact the Administrative Assistant to discuss your needs.
+For information on access to these, or if there are access difficulties for any series you wish to attend, please contact the Administrative Assistant to discuss your needs.